THE AMP MODS

 Vantrue E1 Lite / E1 Pro

 Single channel, 4K or 2.5K, excellent image quality for under $100.
 Good starting point if you're not sure you want to invest in a dual-channel setup.
-Upgrade path: you can usually add a rear camera later.
+Upgrade path: most manufacturers sell rear cameras as add-ons you can pair later.

 Price: $79–$99